 The Decommissioning Advisory Board consists of recognized industry leaders with experience in areas relevant to our decommissioning sites.
-The Board provides HDI and CDI executive leadership with insight and feedback to support improved performance.
+The Board provides HDI executive leadership with insight and feedback to support improved performance.
 The Board’s dedication to safety, excellence and strong industry experience is invaluable to our growth and development as a worldwide decommissioning leader.

 Chris Bakken, Chair

 Executive Vice President of Nuclear Operations and Chief Nuclear Officer, Entergy Nuclear

 Christopher “Chris” Bakken III is executive vice president of nuclear operations and chief nuclear officer at Entergy Nuclear, headquartered in Jackson, Mississippi.
 He is responsible for Entergy’s nuclear plants located in New York, Massachusetts, Vermont, Michigan, Louisiana, Mississippi and Arkansas, as well as the company’s management services to the Cooper Nuclear Station for the Nebraska Public Power District.
 Bakken is also responsible for building and strengthening relationships with external stakeholders, while becoming an engaged company representative to the industry.

 Prior to this role, Bakken served as executive director, EDF Energy Nuclear New Build and project director for Hinkley Point C based in London.
 He was responsible for leading the design, licensing, procurement, construction and commissioning of the dual unit EPR at Hinkley Point C, the first nuclear new-build project in the United Kingdom in 20 years.
 He joined the company in 2009 as director of operations, safety and licensing.